ncprepswimming/sample_code/README.md

 The NCHSAA is one of two member associations in North Carolina of the National Federation of High Schools (an NGB of sorts for High School Competitions in the US).
 I serve as an advisor and vendor for Swimming and Diving.
 I run a site that is the clearinghouse for all high school meet results and the entry portal for post-season competition.
 As such, I have the data for all results by all swimmers in all events from all schools for the entire season.

-Each year, we the advisory board is tasked with setting post-season qualifying times with the general purpose of filling each event with 24 competitors at the regional meets.
+Each year, we at the advisory board are tasked with setting post-season qualifying times with the general purpose of filling each event with 24 competitors at the regional meets.

 Each year, at least one region has an event with fewer than 24 entrants.

-Each year, we make the qualifying time slower in order to increase the number of entrants.
+Each year, we make the qualifying time slower in order to increase the number of entrants to try to prevent any contested event from having fewer than 24 entrants.

 I wished to use the data to determine if slowing the qualifying time down would yield the desired results.